 30 Thanksgiving Recipes That Take 30 Minutes

-Thanksgiving kicks off that time of year where there are constant dinner parties and family gatherings until New Year's.
-With those holiday events comes this underlying desire to impress everyone who comes over with your cooking abilities.
+Thanksgiving kicks off that time of year where there seems to be an endless amount of delicious food around until New Year's.
+With those holiday events comes this underlying desire to impress with your cooking abilities.
 But sometimes you just don't have enough time to throw something together, which is why we've compiled some easy Thanksgiving recipes for you right here!
+And to top it off, they're all pretty healthy for you, too.

 These easy Thanksgiving recipes can help to ensure that you're out of the kitchen and enjoying the holiday to its fullest in 30 minutes or less.
-They're flavorful, dynamic, and bound to leave your guests thinking you spent the entire morning cooking for them.
+They're flavorful, dynamic, and bound to make it seem like you're really a master chef.
+And while you're whipping these dishes up, be sure to try out these 21 Best Healthy Cooking Hacks of All Time.

 Mac & cheese cups